To apply for any kind of visa, you must fulfil the basic requirements. You should also submit the supporting documents in order to be granted a visa.

 Start by printing the checklist for a visa to Sweden which you can find on this link.

 The checklist has to be attached to you application when you visit the Embassy.

-Below you can find all information for what you need to submit in order to apply for a visa.
-Depending on your reason for visitng Sweden you can find additional information by following the links further down.
-Make sure you fulfill A to E.
+Below you can find all information regarding what you need to submit in order to apply for a visa.
+Depending on your reason for visitng Sweden or Norway you can find additional information by following the links further down.
+Make sure you fulfil A to E.

 A. Required Documents

-For the Embassy to be able to receive and process an application for a visa, Sweden must be the main destination for the journey.
-The journey must be planned to start within three months of submitting an application and the following documents must be presented:
+For the Embassy to be able to receive and process an application for a visa, Sweden or Norway must be the main destination for the journey.
+The journey must be planned to start within six months of submitting an application and the following documents must be presented:

 - Printed and signed web application form or a completed and signed application form no. 119031, Application for Schengen Visa.
 This must be completely filled out and signed.
-If the applicant is under 18 years of age, the application must be signed by the custodian.
+If the applicant is under the age of 18 years, the application must be signed by the custodian.